Homepage > Journal > The integration of Stripe payments in Django

 pip install stripe

-The next step will be to create an account on Stripe.
-The registration process itself is very simple and requires no additional comments, especially since we aren't creating a production account, and additional business verification won't be necessary.
+The next step will be to create a Stripe account.
+The registration process itself is straightforward and requires no additional comments, especially since we aren't making a production account, and additional business verification won't be necessary.

 Instead, we need to perform the following steps after registration in order to work with the Stripe API (you will not find information about this in the official documentation, and we would like to save you the time of investigating the causes of errors):

-For further testing, we will also need the Stripe CLI tool, which makes working in a local environment much more pleasant.
+We will also need the Stripe CLI tool for further testing, which makes working in a local environment much more pleasant.
 How?
 You can find out in this article: https://stripe.com/docs/stripe-cli

 The final step will be to create test data in our Stripe account.
 For this, you can use a simple Django CLI command that will create a product and three subscription packages: